 He added, “While expanding our warehouses across the country, we wanted to create opportunities for women in a traditionally male-dominated sector.
 As per the 2021 census, Dadri has only 6% working women of its total population, and our team on the ground had a strong desire to contribute towards a change in that respect.”

 The journey began in January 2022 when the existing team at the Dadri CFS started having a dialogue with local contracting agencies to build a case for women to be trained and offered employment in the upcoming new warehouse.
-Much deliberation later, the on-ground teams realised that the biggest challenge was convincing the families of the women to let them come and work in a warehouse.
-By March 2022, the teams started approaching the families of potential women candidates to counsel them about the benefits for the women who would work at the Maersk warehouse.
-Once the families were convinced about the safety of the women, hygienic working conditions, and fair opportunities, the organisational design was drawn, and workforce requirements were charted.
+Much deliberation later, the on-ground teams realized that the biggest challenge was convincing the families of the women to let them come and work in a warehouse.
+By March 2022, the teams started approaching the families of potential female candidates to counsel them about the benefits for the women who would work at the Maersk warehouse.
+Once the families were convinced about the safety of the women, hygienic working conditions, and fair opportunities, the organizational design was drawn, and workforce requirements were charted.